 Confidence: 0.95

-Reason: Rapid resolution explicitly mentioned.
+Reason: Quick resolution explicitly mentioned.

 Sentence: "I waited 45 minutes with no response."